vawser/Smithbox/README.md

 > [!IMPORTANT]
-> This fork is intended to serve as a continuation of Smithbox to address the needs of artists working on ELDEN RING: Convergence.
+> This fork is intended to serve as a continuation of Smithbox to address the needs of The Convergence Team.

 # Smithbox
 Smithbox is a modding tool for Elden Ring, Armored Core VI, Sekiro, Dark Souls 3, Dark Souls 2, Dark Souls 1, Bloodborne and Demon's Souls.